pertiashwin/pertiashwin/README.md

-# Hi 👋 Myself Ashwin Perti !
+# About me - 👋 Ashwin Perti !
+I am working as Asst.
+Prof. and Trainer (Computer Science and Engineering) at the School of Computer Science and Engineering, Galgotias University, Greater Noida.
+I am pursuing my PhD in Computer Engineering and currently working in the area of Deep Learning, NLP, Sentiment Analysis, Text Summarization, CHATGPT, and ML.

-Assiatant Professor in Computer Science and Engineering.
-Working for achieving the Target of PhD. in Sentiment Analysis.
-My passion for learning Natural Language Processing using Spacy, Wordnet and NLTK Package lies with dreaming up ideas and making applications using Chatbot, Hugging Face. i take great care in the experience, architecture, and code quality of the things I build.
+My passion for learning Natural Language Processing using Spacy, Wordnet, and NLTK Package lies in dreaming up ideas and making applications using Chatbot, and Hugging Face.

 - 🌍 I'm based in India - working in Galgotias University
 - 🤝 I'm open to collaborating on Interesting Projects